[Poo-tee weet!]

 – The great skedaddle –

-(A quick 8-bar cartoon tune accompanies, as Blinko legs it straight back down the hill.
-It slows to a walking pace as he exits a side street, and zig-zags through a children’s marching band)
+(A quick 8-bar cartoon tune accompanies Blinko legging it straight back down the hill.
+It slows to a walking pace as he exits a side street and zig-zags through a noisy children’s marching band.)

 Left.
 Left